Hydroiodide/Space_Engine_To_Universe_Sandbox/readme.md

 - Ring particle count is capped at 2000 per planet by default; raise the limit in the GUI if needed.
 - Procedural textures and volumetric clouds from Space Engine have no direct equivalent in Universe Sandbox and are approximated by palette selection.
 - Comet tails, nebulae, and galaxy objects are not converted.
+- Surface maps are procedurally generated from Space Engine `Surface{}` parameters, not exported from Space Engine directly.
+Visual results approximate the source world but will not be pixel-accurate.
+- Gas, ice thickness, liquid depth, and temperature gradient views in Universe Sandbox are driven by its own physics simulation using the surface atlas as initial conditions.
+Results depend on the simulation state and may differ from Space Engine's rendering.
 - This project was developed with extensive assistance from AI tools.
-While the converter has been tested, some portions of the codebase, generated logic, documentation, comments, and this README may contain mistakes, inaccuracies, incomplete implementations, inefficient solutions, or AI-generated hallucinations.
-- Users should verify conversion results before relying on them for scientific accuracy, simulation accuracy, or large-scale projects.
+Some portions of the codebase, generated logic, and documentation may contain mistakes, inaccuracies, or incomplete implementations.
+Verify conversion results before relying on them for scientific or large-scale use.
+Report bugs with the source `.sc` file whenever possible.
-- If you encounter unexpected behavior, incorrect object properties, missing data, unusual visual results, or documentation inconsistencies, assume a converter bug is possible and report it with the source .sc file whenever possible.
-Space Engine and Universe Sandbox use different simulation models, rendering systems, and object representations.
-Some information cannot be converted perfectly and may require manual adjustment after import.

 ---